Vladimir Vazov: First World War

 By August 1915 lieutenant colonel Vazov was serving as commander of the 5th Division's artillery brigade.
 In October of the same year the division was subordinated to the Bulgarian 2nd Army which was conducting operations against the Serbians in Vardar Macedonia.
 Here the lieutenant-colonel and his brigade took part in the heavy fighting around the town of Gnjilane, during the Battle of Kosovo.
 With the final defeat of the Serbian army in November the 5th Division was turned south to face the French forces advancing up the river Vardar.
 On 28 November Vazov was severely wounded and forced to take leave from active frontal duties during the next several months.
 Soon afterwards he was promoted to colonel.

 In 1916 he was made commander of the 1st Infantry Brigade of the 5th Division and successfully led it in action against Allies during their Autumn Offensive on the Macedonian front.

 On 1 March 1917 he took the command of the 9th Pleven Infantry Division which was part of the First Bulgarian Army.
 Beginning in 1916 the division occupied a stretch of the Macedonian front between the river Vardar and lake Dojran.

 As soon as he was appointed he inspected the entire section of the front that was under his command and took measures to strengthen and fortify it.
-Under his guidance the forced were deployed in order to create a defence in depth.
+Under his guidance the forces were deployed in order to create a defence in depth.